 Metropolitan hospitals will provide an estimated 15 theatre lists for elective surgery, and an estimated eight theatre lists will be provided in regional hospitals.

 SA Health is currently in the process of contacting anyone who is booked in for surgery next Thursday to confirm the status of their procedure, and there is no need for South Australians with surgery booked on 22 September, or any other day, to contact the hospital.

 Patients who are not able to receive their scheduled surgery will be rescheduled as a priority, while access to emergency surgery on the public holiday will be available as normal.

 Our overdue elective surgery waiting list has reduced by almost 1,000 patients from 28 February 2022 to 14 September 2022, despite increased hospital demand due to the recent COVID-19 surge.

-Elective surgery data can be found on our dashboard here.
+Elective surgery data can be found on the SA Health website.

 Quotes attributable to Acting Deputy Chief Executive Officer, Helen Chalmers

 I’d thank to thank our doctors, nurses and all of our hardworking hospital staff for working on the public holiday to ensure South Australian patients are able to receive the care they need.